Akrabut/yoshi/website/versioned_docs/version-4.x/editor-flow/cli-API.md

 |Settings panel|`localhost:3000/settings/[:componentName]`|

 ### `--production`
-Will create minified bundles to emulate production build during local experience.
+Will create minified bundles to emulate production build during the local experience.

 ## Build
 ```
 yoshi-flow-editor build
 ```
-Builds optimized for the best performance app for production environment to the `dist` folder.
+Builds optimized for the best performance app for the production environment to the `dist` folder.

-- Creates minified Widget, viewerScript and editorScript bundles. (ex. `dist/buttonViewerWidget.bundle.min.js`)
+- Creates minified `Widget`, `viewerScript` and `editorScript` bundles. (ex. `dist/buttonViewerWidget.bundle.min.js`)
 - Generates editor and settings `.html`s under `dist/editor/[:componentName].html` file.
-It could be used as a editor url and settings panel url on production.
-If you are using own backend to serve editor part, you can still find a `.vm` files at the same locations.
+It could be used as an editor and settings panel URLs on production.
+If you are using own backend to serve the editor part, you can still find a `.vm` files at the same locations.

 ### `--analyze`
 Will build the app and open bundle analysis results.
 Will open tabs with visual statistics for widget and worker bundles.